AdobeDocs/experience-manager-64.en/help/forms/using/customizing-templates-forms-portal-components.md

 discoiquuid: 842d3a5a-8e09-4a21-b9a2-a8f4f5b699bd
 ---

-# Customizing templates for forms portal components{#customizing-templates-for-forms-portal-components}
+# Customizing templates for forms portal components {#customizing-templates-for-forms-portal-components}

 ## Prerequisites {#prerequisites}